JeremyTallant/tableau-challenge/README.md

     * Create a Tableau story that brings together the visualizations, requested maps, and dashboards.

     * Ensure your presentation is professional, logical, and visually appealing.

+## Data Source
+1. The first step of the process was gathering all the monthly csv files (January 2018 - December 2020) from the [Citi Bike Data](https://citibikenyc.com/system-data) webpage and storing them in a folder called "data".